 You can expect the lender to step up their oversight and monitoring.
 Be prepared for your reporting requirements to increase.
 Additionally, your costs may increase since loans typically allow for a higher default rate.

-2. Determine your situation
+2. Evaluate your situation objectively

 Every company that gets transferred to special assets is different.
-Some companies are in good structural shape but out of compliance.
+Some companies are in good structural shape but are out of compliance.
 Their issues can usually be worked out if all parties cooperate.

 Other companies are in bad financial shape.
 These companies require a lot of work, drastic measures, and compromise.
 Even then, success is far from certain.

-3. Get the right advice
+3. Get the right advice early

 One of your first courses of action should be to get advice from professionals with experience negotiating with Special Assets groups.
 Not getting the right advice early on can be a serious mistake and make the situation worse.